SolCharms/Betelgeuse/README.md

     dex-cli fetch-listing-by-key -k 3vTmxXqGH1vvdhtbsK9rkzZP4Ri82Z9Yp1eVm3gv5eq5

-we observe that the purchased futures contract listing state acccount has been updated accordingly.
+we observe that the purchased futures contract listing state account has been updated accordingly.

 ![Screenshot from 2023-01-16 21-31-16](https://user-images.githubusercontent.com/97003046/212796840-893660c9-a316-4877-9d6c-9fe7ca351a7a.png)